 And then there are the manufacturers that seemed to land very oddly in the middle.
 They altered existing product, by varying degrees, in an effort to create “new” product.
 However it is clear that the “new” product was supposed to be associated with the M.U.S.C.L.E. brand.
 The greatest question surrounding these Frankenstein-like Amalgam figures is, “Why did they do it?”

 There seem to be two most likely scenarios: (1) they felt it protected them from lawsuits; and/or (2) the “new” product gave them a competitive edge (e.g., unique product).
 The truth will likely never be discovered as the vast majority of Frankenstein-like Amalgam figures lack branding or markings that would identify a manufacturer who might be able to provide any insight.

-The Frankenstein-like Amalgam figures will likely remain a mystery, but they provide an interesting subdivision of M.U.S.C.L.E. collecting.
-Showcased below is a visual archive of various Frankenstein-like Amalgam figures and their names (submitted and voted on by M.U.S.C.L.E. collectors):
+Overall, the Frankenstein-like Amalgam figures will mostly remain a mystery – but they provide an interesting subdivision of M.U.S.C.L.E. collecting.
+Showcased below is a visual archive of various Frankenstein-like Amalgam figures (Strong Men) and their names (submitted and voted on by M.U.S.C.L.E. collectors):

 Tweaks are figures that were original Kinnikuman/M.U.S.C.L.E. sculpts but tiny, almost insignificant, changes have been made to the figures.
 These figures appear to be a very specific niche of counterfeit figure and the laziest possible version of a Frankenstein-like Amalgam figure.

 If you would like to add a figure to the Tweaks visual archive, then please email a picture to the University of M.U.S.C.L.E.